PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 ### Jamf::CollectionResource

-This abstract class represents API resources that are 'collections' - groups of individual objects that have id numbers.
+This abstract class represents API resources that are 'collections' - groups of individual objects that have id numbers and can be listed in various ways.
 Instances of the class represent those individual objects.
-The code for dealing with the collections as a whole (listing, filtering, searching, fetching, created) are defined here.
+Shared code for dealing with collections as a whole (listing, filtering, searching, fetching, creating, etc) is defined here.

 ### MixIns